-Do you believe mentoring is something you can commit to in 2017?
+Do you believe mentoring is something you can commit to this year?
 Ask yourself: “If it weren’t for _______, then I wouldn’t be the leader I am today.”

 Can you think of “mentors” who may not have even known they were mentoring you?
 How has God used you in the past to mentor someone else, whether formally or informally?
 Are you comfortable with the idea of a mentee surpassing you in some way?